John Darnielle: Collaborations

 Darnielle is featured on Aesop Rock's song "Coffee" (from the hip-hop artist's 2007 album None Shall Pass) and appears in the corresponding music video.
-Additionally, Aesop Rock remixed the Mountain Goats' "Lovecraft in Brooklyn".
+Additionally, Aesop Rock remixed The Mountain Goats' "Lovecraft in Brooklyn".

 He collaborated with John Vanderslice on lyrics for the 2005 album Pixel Revolt, and in 2009, Darnielle released a collaborative recording titled Moon Colony Bloodbath, after a shared tour with Vanderslice.
-They toured under the collective name The Comedians, though their recording is attributed to "the Mountain Goats and John Vanderslice".
+They toured under the collective name The Comedians, though their recording is attributed to "The Mountain Goats and John Vanderslice".

-In 2008, Darnielle released a tour-exclusive EP entitled Black Pear Tree, the result of a collaboration with tourmate Kaki King.
+With Franklin Bruno, Darnielle formed The Extra Lens, originally named The Extra Glenns.
+They have released two albums: 2002's Martial Arts Weekend and 2010's Undercard.

+In 2008, Darnielle collaborated with Kaki King on a six-track EP entitled Black Pear Tree.
+The project was jointly released under King's name, and the Mountain Goats moniker.
+The Mountain Goats and Kaki King subsequently embarked on a co-headlining tour, billed as the Last Happy Night of Your Life Tour, with the EP being sold as a tour-exclusive release throughout.

-On September 20, 2010, Darnielle appeared on Late Night with Jimmy Fallon as a guest vocalist in a performance of the song "Digging for Something" with the band Superchunk (whose drummer, Jon Wurster, is also in the Mountain Goats).
+On September 20, 2010, Darnielle appeared on Late Night with Jimmy Fallon as a guest vocalist in a performance of the song "Digging for Something" with the band Superchunk (whose drummer, Jon Wurster, is also in The Mountain Goats).

 Darnielle appeared on Kimya Dawson's 2011 album Thunder Thighs, featured on the song "Walk Like Thunder."

 Writing

 Darnielle's first book, Black Sabbath: Master of Reality, was published in April 2008 as part of the 33⅓ series.
-Unlike other entries in the series, which are non-fiction books that focus on an album's production or legacy, Darnielle's book on Master of Reality was instead a fictional narrative in the form of a novella, centering around a young man held in a psychiatric facility in the mid-1980s who is attempting to retrieve his confiscated Walkman and tape of the album.
+Unlike most other entries in the series, which are non-fiction books that focus on an album's production or legacy, Darnielle's book on Master of Reality was instead a fictional narrative in the form of a novella, centering around a young man held in a psychiatric facility in the mid-1980s who is attempting to retrieve his confiscated Walkman and tape of the album.

 Darnielle's first novel, titled Wolf in White Van, was published on September 16, 2014, and was nominated for the National Book Award for Fiction two days later.
 His second novel, Universal Harvester, was published on February 7, 2017.
 Darnielle's third novel, Devil House, was published on January 25, 2022.
 One year later, it was nominated for an Edgar Award for Best Novel.

 From 2004 to 2011 Darnielle created and wrote the webzine Last Plane To Jakarta, citing other projects as the reason for its abandonment.
 He writes the "South Pole Dispatch" feature in Decibel Magazine every month.
 Darnielle also guest edited the poetry section of The Mays, an anthology of the best creative work coming out of Oxford and Cambridge.

 Darnielle wrote the introduction to the June 2016 book The Empty Bottle Chicago: 21+ Years of Music / Friendly / Dancing, about the eponymous nightclub.